killmaster/killmaster.github.io/collections/_posts/2019-03-24-the-tshirt-challenge.md

 ![br41nfuck3d](/images/uploads/br41nfuck3d.jpg)

 The __Agent ID__ also matches the 5 digit number from the Number Station.
-Now we knew for sure that the ZX Spectrum and Number Station was related to the T-Shirts, and we also had pretty good idea on what to do next.
+Now we knew for sure that the ZX Spectrum and Number Station were related to the T-Shirts, and we also had pretty good idea on what to do next.

 ## Decoding the numbers